collective/funnelweb/README.rst

  $> bin/funnelweb Ðpipeline > pipeline.cfg
  $> {edit} pipeline.cfg
  $> bin/funnelweb --pipeline=pipeline.cfg

+Customising the pipeline allows you add your own personal transformations which haven't been pre-considered by the standard funnelweb tool.

 See transmogrifier documentation to see how to add your own blueprints or add blueprints that already exist to your custom pipeline.